Corporate Events: Does Bigger Actually Mean Better?

 When it comes to corporate events, “big” often translates literally.
 Visions of a huge, convention center-based conference may already be appearing in your mind as you read this.

 However, before booking a larger hotel ballroom or convention center, it’s time to consider what “going big” really means.
 The jump from a small or medium-sized event space to a larger one certainly has its right place and time, but the goal is to more broadly make a splash.
 Chief Marketing Officers’ mental calculus has changed dramatically when it comes to event planning, and yours should too.
 Not only may bigger not be better when it comes to events, but the very definition of “bigger” is also relative to the nature of your business.

 “The very definition of ‘bigger’ is completely relative to the nature of your business.”

 One of the main reasons not to immediately scale up corporate events during growth is the questionable appeal of huge halls and long presentations.
 Attendees initially wowed by the sheer scale of an enormous venue may soon find the event impersonal and overwhelming.
 Event Marketer suggests that the TED talk model, designed to encourage snappier and more intimate communications, is having an influence on keynote planning.

-Of course, one cornerstone of TED talks is the use of online video content to get ideas to mass audiences.
-Event organizers who harness the live streaming or on demand model can unlock their own value and not only provide unparalleled flexibility, but also impact how audiences absorb information.
-No longer are you limited to delivering a message to attendees crammed into an exhibit hall: Your executives could be physically speaking to hundreds of people, with thousands more tuned in on monitors elsewhere around the venue – or around the world.
+Event organizers who harness the live streaming or on demand model can unlock exponential value, and provide new flexibility to how audiences consume information.
+No longer must attendees be in the same room, with today’s technology, your executives could be physically speaking to hundreds of people, with thousands more tuned in on monitors elsewhere around the venue, or around the world.